Yes, You Need To Prioritize Your Marriage Over Your Kids

 That you shouldn’t ruin your marriage for the sake of your children sounds like a no-brainer.
 And it’s unlikely anyone sets out to do so.
 But it happens a lot regardless.
 Many couples have trouble putting the theory into practice, or they think they need to focus solely on the kids while they’re small and can tend to the marriage later when the kids are more independent, a shift that can come too late to save the relationship.

 But what does “putting your wife first” actually mean and look like in real life?
 How do you set boundaries with your kids while being a caring parent and husband?
-For that, we spoke to Linda and Charlie Bloom.
-They are licensed marriage and family therapists who have been married since the 1970s, as well as parents and authors of 101 Things I Wish I Knew When I Got Married: Simple Lessons to Make Love Last, to add context to the conversation.
+For that, we spoke to Linda and Charlie Bloom to add context to the conversation.
+They’re licensed marriage and family therapists who have been married since the 1970s, as well as parents and authors of 101 Things I Wish I Knew When I Got Married: Simple Lessons to Make Love Last.
+The Blooms offered a nuanced perspective to the idea of prioritizing marriage over kids, one that offers clarity and doesn’t shy away from the fact that, yeah, this stuff is complex.
+Here’s what they said.

 Where did this idea come from that kids should always be the top priority, and how might that be harmful?